beichao1314/Open-Llama/README_en.md

 - **Fused CUDA kernel**: Using fused CUDA kernels provided by xformers can fuse multiple operations together, reducing data transfer between GPU and CPU, and improving training efficiency.
 - **Parallel training**: We use the Accelerate library to support parallel training on multiple GPUs, accelerating the training process.

+For 7B mode, the training speed of the Llama model using the PyTorch native version in the Transformers library is 1378 tokens/s/GPU.
+With our code, the training speed reaches 3290 tokens/s/GPU, which is close to the reported 3370 tokens/s/GPU in the Llama paper.
+If we pretrain with 500 billion tokens, it will take 43,000 GPU hours.
+Assuming the price of A100-80G Spot on Google Cloud is $12.6 per hour for 8 GPUs, the total cost will be $67,725.
+Without acceleration, the cost would be $158,744.
+Our method reduces the training cost by $90,019 in total.

 ### Universality
 When training language models, we aim to build a universal model that can be used for different languages and fields.
 To achieve this, we adopt the following strategies: